Maurice Saatchi, Baron Saatchi: Early life

-Maurice Saatchi is the third of four sons born to Nathan Saatchi and Daisy Ezer, a wealthy Iraqi Sephardi Jewish family in Baghdad, Iraq.
+Maurice Saatchi is the third of four sons born to Nathan Saatchi and Daisy Ezer, a wealthy Jewish family in Baghdad, Iraq.
 Maurice's brothers are David (born 1937), Charles Nathan (born 1943) and Philip (born 1953).
 Nathan was a successful textile merchant, and in 1947 he pre-empted a flight that tens of thousands of Iraqi Jews would soon make to avoid persecution and relocated his family to Finchley in London.
 Nathan purchased two textile mills in north London and after a time re-built a thriving business.
 Eventually the family would settle into a house with eight bedrooms on Hampstead Lane in Highgate.